TVS Apache RTX 300

 TVS Apache RTX 300 Colours

-TVS Apache RTX 300 is available in the following colours in India.
+TVS Apache RTX 300 is available in multiple colour options in India.
 View all bike images with different colour options on BikeDekho.

 Lightning Black